Spherical inspirals of spinning bodies into Kerr black holes: GW fluxes

 with $y=r,z$ and $\lambda^\mu_b$ is the Kinnersley tetrad.
 To calculate $\partial_\omega F^{ab\pm\text{g}}_{lmk}$, we need to find the derivatives of the radial functions $R^\pm_{lm\omega}(r)$ and spin-weighted spheroidal harmonics ${}_{-2}S_{lm}^{a\omega}$ with respect to the frequency.
 For this, we use the method developed in \cite{Piovano:2021}, where the solution by \citet{Leaver:1985ax} is expanded in spin and the expanded radial Teukolsky equation is numerically solved with hyperboloidal slicing.

 The derivatives of the geodesic amplitudes with respect to $p$ and $x$ can be calculated similarly by differentiating formula \eqref{eq:Cpm_lmk}.
 The result can be expressed by replacing $\delta$ with $\partial_{r,x}$ in the previous equations.
-The derivatives of the trajectory can be found by differentiating the analytical formulas from \cite{vandeMeent:2020}.
+The derivatives of the trajectory can be found by differentiating the analytical formulas from \cite{vandeMeent:2020} \textbf{and using identities for derivatives of the elliptic integrals and Jacobi elliptic functions \cite{NIST:DLMF}}.